 Here’s a handy guide to hiring Internet People.

 Be careful though.
 It’s very tempting to go with a lower cost freelancer but it may end up costing you in the long run.
 I can’t tell you how many times I’ve heard this story:

-We highered a freelancer because they were cheap and now:
+We hired a freelancer because they were cheap and now:

 A. The website needs to be completely redone.